Welcome to today's edition of the Rush 24-7 podcast.

 I would think Obama and his team would be applauding all of this, is spreading the wealth around and empowering the government.

-I mean, he ought to be pointing to decades of big government policies and taking credit for all of this.
+I mean, he ought to be pointing to decades of big government policies and taking credit for all of this because this is exactly what's going to happen on a grand mass scale if he does succeed with what he wants to do.

 I mean, there's no centrism here at all.

-Executive orders, they're still going to give the tax increases on the rich no matter.
+Executive orders, they're going to do the tax increases on the rich no matter.

 By the way, I have to share with you the funniest story.